iamavnish/streaming-queries-with-apache-flink/README.md

 # Queries on Streaming Data with Managed Apache Flink

 ## Overview
-This is Proof of Concept for processing streaming Data with Managed Apache Flink.
+This is Proof of Concept for processing and analyzing streaming Data with Managed Apache Flink.

 ## PoC Complexity Level
 Medium